Particular/docs.particular.net/nservicebus/databus.md

 <!-- import AzureDataBusConfiguration -->

-- `ConnectionString()`: set the connection string to the storage account for storing DataBus properties, defaults to `UseDevelopmentStorage=true`
+- `ConnectionString()`: the connection string to the storage account for storing DataBus properties, defaults to `UseDevelopmentStorage=true`
-- `Container()`: set the container name, defaults to '`databus`'
+- `Container()`: container name, defaults to '`databus`'
-- `BasePath()`: set blobs base path under container, defaults to empty string
+- `BasePath()`: the blobs base path under the container, defaults to empty string
-- `DefaultTTL`: set time in seconds to keep blob in storage before it's removed, defaults to `Int64.MaxValue` seconds
+- `DefaultTTL`: time in seconds to keep blob in storage before it is removed, defaults to `Int64.MaxValue` seconds
-- `MaxRetries`: set of upload/download retries, defaults to 5 retries
+- `MaxRetries`: number of upload/download retries, defaults to 5 retries
-- `NumberOfIOThreads`: set number of blocks that will be simultaneously uploaded , defaults to 5 threads
+- `NumberOfIOThreads`: number of blocks that will be simultaneously uploaded, defaults to 5 threads
-- `BackOffInterval`:  set back-off time time between retries, defaults to 30 seconds
+- `BackOffInterval`:  the back-off time between retries, defaults to 30 seconds
-- `BlockSize`: set size of a single block for upload when number of IO threads is more than 1 , defaults to 4MB
+- `BlockSize`: the size of a single block for upload when the number of IO threads is more than 1, defaults to 4MB